 Installation

-This topic assumes you have read Linux package-based installation, including its prerequisites.
+Before you install, ensure you have read Linux package-based installation, including its prerequisites.

 P4 Server is distributed as multiple Linux packages so that you can install only the components you require.
 The available packages are: